deleonab/DockerEssentials/docker-notes.md

 The user through the CLI talks to the Daemon who uses the blueprint to construct containers on top of a host machines kernel

 ![Docker Engine Diagram](./images-notes/docker-engine.JPG)

+## DOCKER CONTAINER ENVIRONMENT (CONTAINER)
+-- Loose Isolation - Processes of one container cannot affect processes of another